openconfig/reference/rpc/gnmi/gnmi-specification.md

 1.  structure can be represented by a tree structure where nodes can be uniquely identified by a path consisting of node names, or node names coupled with attributes;
-1.  values can be serialised into a scalar object,
+1.  values can be serialised into a scalar object.

 Currently, values may be serialised to a scalar object through encoding as a JSON string, a byte-array, or a serialised protobuf object - although the definition of new serialisations is possible.